12TH ANNUAL "Circle of Life"

 The sheer excitement of a traditional Native American Powwow is second to none.
 Since 2004, Celebrate Bandera has hosted what has become one of the State’s most popular powwows.
 With the growth and success of the powwow has come a renewal of the “Circle of Life.”
-This year will be the Eleventh Annual event where Native American performers, dancers, storytellers, flute players, and artists travel from long distances nationwide to reunite in celebration of their ancestry, customs and traditions.
+This year will be the 12th Annual event where Native American performers, dancers, storytellers, flute players, and artists travel from long distances nationwide to reunite in celebration of their ancestry, customs and traditions.

 Bring the whole family.
 Celebrate Bandera’s Circle of Life Powwow is a great way to enjoy and learn about the American Indian culture.
 Powwow was originally called a celebration, and like all things, has undergone a transformation through the years.
 It is now an event, which gives the “outside world” a glimpse at this colorful and expressive culture.